magicalmouse/Magehire-SRC-Project/readme.md

 ## **About Us**

-We are **DreamHigh**, a global talent solutions company dedicated to connecting skilled developers with high-quality opportunities across Latin America.
+We are **MageHire**, a global talent solutions company dedicated to connecting skilled developers with high-quality opportunities across Latin America.
 Our mission is to build long-term partnerships through transparency, efficiency, and reliable results.

 ---